 Writing Python - it saves me so much time.
 I do not look up anything in the Python docs or search Google anymore - just ask ChatGPT.

 Code documentation - I write a SQL stored procedure and then let Chat format it for readability and add documentation as comments - saves tons of time.

 Writing code - I will sometimes ask Chat to write the code for me when it is something that can be contained and not too crazy.
 I'll iterate with it starting from simple concepts and then building from that as an anchor.
 I feel like I'm finding better ways every day to work with it.

 Technical docs - I use Chat to build my technical docs.
 I talk to it just like I was teaching or training someone and then have it put all the info into a technical doc.
-Saves me so much time and I will now be able to revamp the templates and training materials that we use for a Snowflake Health Check or a new Snowflake config.
+Saves me so much time and I will now be able to revamp the templates and training materials that we use for health checks or new configs.

 [Intricity Developer cont.]
 Here is an example of my code before ChatGPT comments on it:

 [Intricity Developer cont.]
 Here is a pic after Chat added comments: